Frequently Asked Questions

 Absolutely, but we have a few guidelines to follow.
 You can pick up and hold the baby goats if they come to you (and they will).
 Please dont chase them, we want to teach them that they can be comfortable and safe during yoga.
 We ask that you share the love, and limit your time holding baby goats.
 The babies will fall asleep and melt into your arms, so it can be really hard to give them up, but you have to be strong!
 Please put the goat down if it starts wiggling or bleating, as it may need to nurse.
 Do not take a baby away from their mom if they are lying next to each-other or nursing, again, we want them to feel safe.
 Our goats genuinely love Goat Yoga and enjoy jumping and playing with human interaction.

-We want everyone to be able to enjoy goat yoga so we keep it inexpensive!
-We do not offer group discounts or refunds.
-If you have a large group we can set something up so you avoid registration fees but would have to contact us beforehand.
+We want everyone to be able to enjoy goat yoga so we keep it inexpensive, however, we do not offer discounts or refunds.
+If you have a large group of 30 or more, contact us beforehand and we may be able to wave registration fees.

 All of our classes are held outside in a beautiful grassy field, so any poo becomes part of the Earth.
-Goats poo little tiny pellets, with no smell, and is full of minerals, which makes incredible manure for your gardens.
-We give it away for free, so if you are interested, bring a bag and take as much as you want!
-Goats dont usually poo on you, so if they do, consider yourself lucky
+Goats poo little tiny pellets, with no smell, and full of minerals, and makes incredible manure for your gardens.
+We give it away for free… so if you are interested, bring a bag and take as much as you want!
+Goats don’t usually poo on you, so if they do, brush it off and consider yourself lucky!